prakhar1989/docker-curriculum/README.md

 <a id="setup"></a>
 ### Setting up your computer
 Getting all the tooling setup on your computer can be a daunting task, but thankfully as Docker has become stable, getting Docker up and running on your favorite OS has become very easy.
-First, we'll install Docker.

-##### Docker
 Until a few releases ago, running Docker on OSX and Windows was quite a hassle.
 Lately however, Docker has invested significantly into improving the on-boarding experience for its users on these OSes, thus running Docker now is a cakewalk.
 The *getting started* guide on Docker has detailed instructions for setting up Docker on [Mac](https://www.docker.com/products/docker#/mac), [Linux](https://www.docker.com/products/docker#/linux) and [Windows](https://www.docker.com/products/docker#/windows).

 Once you are done installing Docker, test your Docker installation by running the following: